ricardo-ch/go-database/README.md

 // you need to import sql driver import _ "github.com/denisenkom/go-mssqldb"

-// connect to MsSql Database
-msSqlConf := dbprovider.MsSqlConfig{
+// set your credentials for MsSql Database msSqlConf := dbprovider.MsSqlConfig{
 		Database: "YOUR_DBNAME",
 		Port:     "YOUR_PORT",